CCOMS-UAM/respond-spa/README.md

 # Respository `respond-spa`

 Analytic code of the RESPOND-HCWs study.
-Pseudonymised data will only be shared within the RESPOND research consortium, in compliance with the GDPR and the Consortium Agreement.
+Pseudonymised data will only be shared within the RESPOND research consortium, in compliance with the GDPR and with the Consortium Agreement.
 De-identified (i.e., anonymised) individual participant data supporting the primary analysis of the trial is available from Dataverse (<https://doi.org/10.21950/HN1HNO>) upon reasonable request, beginning 3 months